Updated: Jun 20, 2021

 If you do choose to take probiotics supplements you need to make sure the benefits outweigh the risks and if you find that it’s the right choice for you, shop around.
 This is a multi-million dollar industry.
 Prices vary significantly.

 Ideally, look for the ones that do not require refrigeration and contain Lactobacillus rhamnosus GG (labled as “LGG” on probiotic packages) as well as lactobacillus reuteri and saccharomyces boulardii.
 Of note, Lactobacillus acidophilus has been studied and shown to have no significant benefit.

 The key is to get lots of these organisms into your system, so be sure to check the number of bacteria on the package.

 If you are taking it for protection against travelers diarrhea, start taking the probiotic supplements several days before your trip.
 This allows the seeding of these “good” colonies in the gut prior to travel.
 With beneficial probiotics already present in the gut before you leave, your natural immunity will be optimized.

 Keep in mind that even though probiotics may prevent or shorten the duration of traveler’s diarrhea, you can’t always count on that.
 So be prepared and plan accordingly based on your travel destination.
 Take appropriate measures to protect yourself and minimize your risks.

 Ultimately, taking any supplement is a personal choice.
 Personally, me, my wife and three little boys take a probiotic supplement daily.
 Does it make a difference?
-Who knows, but for us the risk-benefit ratio favors taking the supplement.
+Most likely not.
+To date there is no proven benefit.
+For us the risk-benefit ratio favors taking the supplement.
 This may not be the case for everyone.